philchute/ASP-site/wwwroot/markdown/ccgs.md

 ### Altered

 [Altered](https://www.altered.gg) is a CCG created by French company Equinox in 2024.
 Has an innovative QR code system and a print-on-demand feature to print copies of cards you own.
 The mechanics are quite different from other CCGs, being more about control than combat.
-Aparantly it was based on a board game called 'Compile'.

 | Name                          | Release           |
 |-------------------------------|-------------------|